-Fill a bucket with 1 gallon of hot water — it shouldn’t be boiling water, simply turn your faucet to the hottest setting.
+Fill a bucket with one gallon of hot water.
+It shouldn’t be boiling water.
+Simply turn your faucet to the hottest setting.
 Add three-quarters of a cup of olive oil and half a cup of lemon juice.

 Then, stir the mixture using a wooden spoon until everything is combined properly.
 Dampen a mop and start at the furthest part of the room and work your way towards the exit.
 The process takes a bit of work since you might have to go over sections twice.

 One bright spot, though: because it’s soap-free, you won’t have to rinse it.
 Simply leave it to dry and enjoy your revived floors.

 Borax is an excellent solution if you want more protection on your wooden floors.
 It’s a natural desiccant that dries water-damaged wood.